gino2010/CleanProject/README.md

-Clean Project for python and web server application
+Clean Project for python and web server application (Django)
 =============
 Version: 1.0